 As well as the application form and the necessary fee, plans and documents will be required.
 When we receive your application we validate it to see if it meets national and local requirements.

-Please use the South Hams and West Devon Local Validation List to check what forms, documents and additional supporting statements or assessments regarding drainage or contaminated land, for example, which you may require.
+Please use the South Hams and West Devon Local Validation List.
+This will detail what documents you may need to submit, such as

 If you do not submit everything that we need then we cannot register your application and your decision will be delayed.